EichlerLab/asap/README.md

 This step produces a fasta file.
 * hifiasm: use this pipeline/tool to assemble sample genome
   * **trio-phased requires** parental Illumina data as input
-* Version used for all our samples ATM: hifiasm 0.16.1 with just HiFi data.
+* Version used for all our samples ATM (Jan 16, 2024): hifiasm 0.16.1 with just HiFi data.

 [:arrow_double_up:](#table-of-contents)
 ## Alignment